 Preferred Sources include: Corcraft; NYS Preferred Source Program for People Who Are Blind (NYSPSP); and NYS Industries for the Disabled Inc. (NYSID).
 Preferred Sources must be considered for all goods and services offered by these Preferred Sources meet CUNY’s form, function, and utility.
 For additional information regarding Preferred Source product and service offerings, please visit the NYS OGS website for “List of Preferred Source Offerings”.

-University-wide contracts are established by the Office of the University Controller for use by all CUNY colleges.
-University policy requires CUNY colleges to use University-wide contract that have been strategically sourced, whenever possible.
-Please contact of the Office of University Purchasing for additional information.
+University-Wide Contracts are established by the University Office of Strategic Sourcing for use by all CUNY colleges.
+University policy requires CUNY colleges to use University-Wide Contracts that have been strategically sourced, whenever possible.
+Please contact of the University Office of Strategic Sourcing for additional information.

 There are several Centralized Government Contracts that CUNY utilizes to meet its purchasing needs.